samirabloom/chaturaji/README.md

 ## How to install MySQL to compile the latest DAO code:

+### Ubuntu Instructions

 First install MySQL typing this in the terminal

 --------------------